Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 <details> <summary>🛠️Example</summary>

-NB!
-Link for judge system works only if you are registered in Software University Sofia !!!!!!!!!!!!!!

 Write a program that prints you a receipt for your new computer.
 You will receive the parts' prices (without tax) until you receive what type of customer this is - special or regular.
 Once you receive the type of customer you should print the receipt.